securityfirst/tent-content/contents_en/communications/making-a-call/making-secure-calls-on-your-computer.md

 *   Set the privacy settings on Skype so that it does not keep a history of chats.
 *   Disable the Skype setting which automatically accepts incoming files, as this has occasionally been used to introduce malware/spyware onto computers.
 *   Always independently verify the identity of the person with whom you are communicating.
 It is easier to do this when voice chatting, especially if you know the person you want to talk to.
-*   Decide if your Skype username should identify your or have any relationship to your real name, or the name of you organisation.- Be careful of what you say - develop a code system to discuss sensitive topics without using specific terminology.
+*   Decide if your Skype username should identify you or have any relationship to your real name, or the name of you organisation.- Be careful of what you say - develop a code system to discuss sensitive topics without using specific terminology.